An Introduction to Radial Shockwave Benefits in Podiatric Treatments

 What To Expect During and Following a Treatment

 If you compare shockwave therapy for your foot condition compared with let’s say, surgery, the treatment has minimal side effects but recovery time is also shortened.
 During and slightly after the therapy you may experience some discomfort, which is more than normal.
 But most patients will experience an immediate pain relief following the treatment.
 However, within 2–4 hours after the treatment, they may experience some soreness in the treated area.
 This soreness has been reported as tolerable and not limiting.
 Minor bruising of the skin, swelling in the treated area, or redness may be other common side effects.
 But these typically disappear or resolve within a few days following a treatment.
 But unlike surgery, there is no anaesthesia or pain medications given during the therapy session so come as you are.

-From jumper’s knee, heel spurs, insertional pain, chronic tendinopathy, media tibial stress syndrome, calcifications, hip pains or more, give us a call or book an appointment to see if shockwave treatment therapy is right to address your specific foot condition.
+From jumper’s knee, heel spurs, insertional pain, chronic tendinopathy, media tibial stress syndrome, calcifications, hip pains or more, book an appointment for shockwave treatment therapy in Singapore to address your specific foot condition.